| Possible ''disappearances'' The trial of two former members of the elite Almaz police unit

 No official action had been taken against the organization at the

+end of the period under review.
 Other organizations, like the Belarusian Students Association,

 were less fortunate.
 The Belarusian Supreme Court ruled to close